 What’s being done

-Canada has donated $1.4 million, plus a variety of medical supplies, to help fight the outbreak and advises against all non-essential travel to the area.
+Canada has donated money and medical supplies, as well as experimental vaccines, to help fight the outbreak and advises against all non-essential travel to the area.
 The national public health agency, stressing that the risk to Canadians is miniscule, has asked Canadian border officials and family doctors to keep an eye out for people who may have been exposed.

 Doctors Without Borders (Medicine Sans Frontiers, or MSF) has taken on a huge portion of the medical and psychosocial care of people with Ebola.
 It has more than 300 international staff working in the affected countries and admitted thousands of people to its Ebola field hospitals since March.
 In late August, the organization opened a 180-bed Ebola treatment centre in Monrovia; a week later it was full.
 The organization estimates that the hospital needs 800 beds to meet the community’s needs.
 The MSF president says they’re stretched to the breaking point and called on WHO to step in.
 The Red Cross is also on the ground, providing various auxiliary services, logistical support and disease surveillance in the outbreak zone.